crunker99/sourcing-sound/README.md

     - Siren
     - Stree music

-Other projects <link> have used MFCCs to train models, and that was explored initially on this dataset.
+[Other projects](http://www.justinsalamon.com/uploads/4/3/9/4/4394963/salamon_urbansound_acmmm14.pdf) have used MFCCs to train models, and that was explored initially on this dataset.
 Mel spectrograms will be explored as well with a similar CNN framework.

 #### \*\*\*A note on cross-validation***
 Due to the way the UrbanSound8K dataset was created, model results will be invalid if you reshuffle the data and create your own train-test split.
 Some sounds come from very similar acoustic environments or even the same wav file, and a model will easily recognize this in testing if you shuffle the data, because it will easily see the same noise signature, but not necessarily the true class/signal signature.